skalenetwork/libBLS/README.md

 <std::shared_ptr<std::vector<std::shared_ptr<TEPrivateKeyShare>>>, std::shared_ptr<TEPublicKey>> keys =
                                                              TEPrivateKeyShare::generateSampleKeys(t, n);
 ```
-You will get a pair, which first component is shared_ptr to vector of private keys, and second component is shared_ptr to common public key;
+You will get a pair, which first component is shared_ptr to a vector of private keys, and second component is shared_ptr to common public key;

 3. Create public key from private key for each participant.
 ```cpp